Installing the Basic Threat Intel App

 To ingest these resources, install the App and configure the Pollers.
 For more about exploring this data, see Basic Threat Intel App.

-Install the Basic Threat Intel App for Observe using the App section under Workspace Setting.
+Install the Basic Threat Intel App for Observe using the Apps section under Workspace Setting.

-In the Connections section of the App details page, select Create poller for the resource sets you want to create.
+In the Connections section of the App details page, select Create poller for the resource sets you want to use.
+Activated pollers will be listed at the bottom of the Connections screen.
 Currently supported resource sets include the following:

 Context Lists